Information about Norwegian Fjord Horses

 The horsepeople who have succeeded in the past with right-brained extraverts and continue to use those previously successful techniques are likely to hit a big dun-colored brick wall in a Fjord horse ... and can quickly drive a wedge between horse and human.
 We've personally had multiple Fjords trained in typical round pen techniques that ever afterwards have a really hard time being calm or executing any medium to slow gait in any round pen, and that experience is not unique to us.
 We also know of a number of Fjords who were "trained" with an "out-stubborning" approach; those Fjords are shut down and "hide inside" (safer for humans, perhaps, but rather bad for the horse ... and extremely bad for any chance at a relationship).

-So while Fjords give the human a welcome break from some of the most instinct-driven and dangerous horse behaviors, Fjords are not born safe nor plug-and-play.
+So while Fjords can give the human a welcome break from some of the most instinct-driven and dangerous horse behaviors, Fjords are not born safe nor plug-and-play.
 Fjord training needs to undertaken with as much or more patience as with other breeds; unless the human in question is also a successful mule trainer, learning some new skills will be in order.
 And finally, understand that all Fjords are physically capable of bucking, rearing, and bolting.
 The odd one actually will do one or more of those things.
 Every Fjord needs to be screened for unwanted habits before purchase, just like other horses.

 • Although the Fjord is traditionally called a horse, it has a metabolism closer to a pony